cucumber/docs/content/installation/java.md

 }
 ```

-Otherwise, to write them using annotated methods, add the following dependencies to `build.gradle`:
+If you would prefer to write step definitions using annotated methods and you are using Gradle **4.10.3 or older**, add the following dependencies to `build.gradle`:

 ```
 dependencies {